Legong: Origins

 Legong probably originated in the 19th century as royal entertainment.
 Legend has it that a prince of Sukawati fell ill and had a vivid dream in which two maidens danced to gamelan music.
 When he recovered, he arranged for such dances to be performed in reality.
 Others believe that the Legong originated with the sanghyang dedari, a ceremony involving voluntary possession of two little girls by beneficent spirits.
 Legong is also danced at public festivals.
 Excerpts from Legong dance dramas are put on for tourists.

 Dancers

-Traditionally, legong dancers were girls who have not yet reached puberty.
-They begin rigorous training from about the age of five.
-These dancers are regarded highly in the society and usually become wives of royal personages or wealthy merchants.
-After marriage they would stop dancing.
-However, in present Indonesia dancers may be of all ages; performances by men in women's costumes are also recorded.
+Traditionally, legong dancers were girls who had not yet reached puberty.
+They began rigorous training at about the age of five.
+These dancers were regarded highly in the society and usually became wives of royal personages or wealthy merchants.
+They would usually stop dancing after marriage.
+However, in present, Indonesia dancers may be of all ages; performances by men in women's costumes are also recorded.